-Celine Elliot is Cornwall Museums Partnership’s Engagement Lead.
+Celine Elliott is Cornwall Museums Partnership’s Engagement Lead.
 Having joined in 2019, Celine leads our programme of engagement support for museums in Cornwall and Scilly.
 Having gained experience working with collections in the north, returning to Cornwall has allowed Celine to focus her attention on the diverse and inspirational organisations which make up the museum community in the region.

 This year, Celine was awarded an inaugural UK National Arts Strategies (NAS) Creative Community Fellowship.

 Please keep reading for more from Celine on this fantastic achievement and how it will link to the current projects she is working on within Cornwall Museums Partnership.

 As the Engagement Lead for CMP I work on a variety of strategic partnerships and offer support and develop opportunities for local museums, strengthening connections with local communities.

 This year I was honoured to be awarded an inaugural UK National Arts Strategies (NAS) Creative Community Fellowship.
 Funded by Arts Council England and the Calouste Gulbenkian Foundation, this incredible opportunity was previously only available in the United States.
 The programme provides the chance to develop a network of likeminded creative leaders across the country while applying design-thinking to a project you are working on.